 The surrounding forests support around seven hundred species of vertebrates, a number of which are endemic.
 Mammals observed on the site include striped possum, Bennett's tree-kangaroo, prehensile-tailed rat, long-tailed pygmy possum, giant white-tailed rat, Cape York and bush rats, fawn-footed Melomys, long-nosed bandicoot, and a variety of bats.

 A wide range of birds including several dove species, five species of honeyeaters, Victoria's riflebird, orange-footed scrubfowl, spotted catbirds, lesser sooty owls, ospreys, grey and brown goshawks, and parrots have been recorded at the site.

 Also present on site are several frog species and reptiles including Boyd's forest dragon, eastern water dragon, carpet and amethystine pythons, and two colubrid snakes.

-Dormitory accommodation is available for groups of up to 40 people, in four- and six-berth rooms.
-These have access to a communal industrial kitchen, and an amenities block.
+Dormitory accommodation is available for groups of up to 50 people, in four- and six-berth rooms.
+Forty of these beds have access to a communal commercial kitchen, an amenities block.
 Ten beds are located in the separate self-contained research accommodation including full-sized kitchen, dining area, toilet and shower.
-A coin operated laundry (accepts $1 and $2 coins), bathroom and shower facilities.
+A coin operated laundry (accepts $1 and $2 coins) is available upon request.
 A BBQ deck is also available to visitors, and there is a large indoor space with audiovisual capability.

 All buildings and rooms are accessible with ramps.
 Paths through the forest are gravel and have occasional steep gradients.
 Please contact us with any specific queries.